IBMDeveloperBNL/quicklab-santa-holiday/README.md

 1. Create a `#help` intent with examples like: "I need help".
 2. Create a node below your `Order Drinks` node.
-3. Add the condition of `#help` with a response like: "I can help you order a drink from my coffee shop.
-Just say order drink to get started!".
+3. Add the condition of `#help` with a response like: "I can help you order a Christmas drink!!
+Just say 'order drink' to get started!".
 4. Go into the `Customize` portion of the node by clicking in the upper right.
 5. Click on the `Digressions` tab.
 6. Expand `Digressions can come into this node` and enable `Return after digressions` (Digressions should be on by default, this setting allows you to handle the intent and then return back to the flow).
 Click `Apply` to complete this step.